flomesh-io/pipy/CONTRIBUTING.md

 1. Describe reasons and result of the change in the pull request comment.
 2. Do not force push to a pull request.
 The development history should be easily traceable.
 3. Any change to a public API requires appropriate documentation: params (and particularly interesting combinations of them if the method is complex), results, interesting, self-contained examples.
-4. Any change to behaviour needs to be reflected and validated with specs.
-5. Any change affecting the compiler or performance-critical features in the standard library should be checked with benchmarks how it affects performance.

-### Approval Process

-1. To be accepted, a pull request requires recent approvals from at least two core team members; if the author is a core team member, this counts as one approval.
-Approvals only count when based on the current code version (except for minor changes like fixing a typo).
-2. When the required approvals are given and CI is satisfied, a core team member can add the pull request to the current development milestone.
-This signals that it is scheduled to be merged soon and gives another chance for final reviews.
-3. The wait time in this state depends on the gravity of the change and the activity of the previous discussion, but it should at least be a full business day after the milestone was added.
-4. Before merging, make sure the pull request is properly labeled and its title appropriately describes the change.
-4. Finally, the pull request can be merged.
-Use squash merge to not pollute the version history of the main branch with details of the pull request process.
-For non-trivial changes, the merge commit should contain a short description.

-This process is a guideline and not a strict rule so there might be occasional exceptions within reason.
-Urgent infrastructure fixes for example can be expected to skip the line.

-### For maintainers with push access

-1. Do not directly commit to the `main` branch.
-Always create a feature branch and pull request.
-2. Feature branches should typically be created in your fork.
-The main repo should only contain essential branches.

 ## Code of Conduct